 The UDF areas represent, in some respects, a smaller version of the main repository footprint.
 The main testing areas would be accessed from central Access Drift 2 (see Figure 23) with one crosscut above and one below the testing rooms, interconnecting the rooms.
 The crosscuts are the same length as the repository panels below it.
 The first drift off the access crosscuts would include the offices and services drift.
 Subsequent drifts would contain the testing rooms.
-The

-SNC+LAVALIN Nuclear initial test rooms would demonstrate and refine drilling and blasting techniques intended for the DGR's UFC placement areas.
+The initial test rooms would demonstrate and refine methodologies for the tunnel boring machine in establishing the DGR's UFC placement rooms' profile.